TM1 Helper: Syntax Highlighting & Snippets

 v = Variables: Variables defined on the Variables tab should be prefixed with a “v”.

-c = Constant: Variables that are set up once and never change their value should be prefixed with a “c”.
+c = Character: Variables that contain a single character should be prefixed with a “c”.

 n = Numeric: Variables that contain numeric values should be prefixed with an “n”.